Famousjasper/JPEGsteganography/README.md

 # JPEGsteganography
-Conceals a text message within JPEGs
+Conceals a text message within JPEGs by replacing the least significant bit.